Mortimer to Aldermaston and Theale walk

 This is not a good walk for drivers, as the two stations are on different lines.
 You could do it by changing at Reading West, but you might have a long wait for the connection.

-It is possible to visit the pub or buffet on the platform at Reading Station while waiting for a connection on the return journey.
+It is possible to visit one of the buffets on the platform at Reading Station while waiting for a connection on the return journey.

 No major changes.
-[Pre 2011 edition] Use the website version - detour around a quarry.
-This edition August 2017.
+[Pre 2011 edition] Use the website version.
+Route across Padworth Common reinstated.
+This edition September 2021.

 After the walk, we would love to get your feedback